Metal Gear Solid 4: Guns of the Patriots: Plot

-Five years after the Big Shell Incident, (Note: As depicted in Metal Gear Solid 2: Sons of Liberty) Snake is told by Otacon that he has only a year to live due to Werner syndrome-like symptoms.
-Snake meets Campbell, now working with the United Nations Security Council, who tells him that Revolver Ocelot, missing since the Big Shell Incident, possessed by the will of Liquid Snake, (Note: As depicted in Metal Gear Solid 2: Sons of Liberty) now under the guise of 'Liquid Ocelot', was located in the Middle East, and Snake is tasked to assassinate him.
-In a Middle-Eastern war zone occupied by one of Liquid's PMCs, Snake meets Drebin, an arms dealer who injects Snake with nanomachines to use the latest weaponry, and Meryl, now leader of Rat Patrol Team 01 and keeps a resentment against Campbell for being her biological father.
-(Note: As revealed in one of the endings of Metal Gear Solid) Snake reaches Liquid, but the latter transmits a signal that incapacitates those nearby with nanomachines.
-Snake spots Dr. Naomi Hunter, who assists him against the signal and then departs with Liquid.
+Five years after the Big Shell Incident (Note: As depicted in Metal Gear Solid 2: Sons of Liberty), Snake is told by Otacon that he has only a year to live due to Werner syndrome-like symptoms.
+Snake meets Campbell, now working with the United Nations Security Council, who tells him that Revolver Ocelot, missing since the Big Shell Incident, possessed by the will of Liquid Snake (Note: As depicted in Metal Gear Solid 2: Sons of Liberty), now under the guise of 'Liquid Ocelot', was located in the Middle East, and Snake is tasked to assassinate him.
+In a Middle-Eastern war zone occupied by one of Liquid's PMCs, Snake meets Drebin, an arms dealer who injects him with nanomachines to use the latest weaponry, and Meryl, now leader of Rat Patrol Team 01 who keeps a resentment against Campbell for being her biological father as well as his marriage to the much-younger Rose (Note: As revealed in one of the endings of Metal Gear Solid).
+Snake reaches Liquid, but the latter transmits a signal that incapacitates those nearby with nanomachines.
+He spots Dr. Naomi Hunter, who assists him against the signal and then departs with Liquid.

 After waking up a day later in the Nomad, Snake and Otacon receive a video from Naomi, who reveals that she is in South America, kept as prisoner by Liquid to do research.
-In South America, Snake locates Naomi.
-She explains that Snake's accelerated aging is due to intentional genetic mutations as a human clone of Big Boss, and that the FOXDIE virus she infected him (Note: As depicted in Metal Gear Solid) will also mutate within months, spreading to the general populace and causing a deadly pandemic.
+In Colombia, Snake locates Naomi who explains that his accelerated aging is due to intentional genetic mutations as a human clone of Big Boss, and that the FOXDIE virus she infected him with (Note: As depicted in Metal Gear Solid) will also mutate within months, spreading to the general populace and causing a deadly pandemic.
 She also explains that Liquid plans to use the biometrics of Big Boss to access and take command of the Patriots' firearms control system.
 Liquid's PMC soldiers kidnap Naomi, but Snake rescues her, assisted by Drebin and Raiden, and they escape, though Raiden is injured by Vamp.